 This document forms part of a staff member's contract of employment and failure to comply with it, and with the associated school policies, may result in disciplinary action being taken, including legal action where this is warranted.

 This document applies to all staff members who are:

-- Employed by the school, including the Head of School / Head teacher. - Employed in units or bases that are attached to the school.
+- Employed by the school, including the Headteacher. - Employed in units or bases that are attached to the school.

 This document does not apply to: